jelix/authentication-module/docs/en/loginpass/index.md

 `user` dao of the `authloginpass` module.

 With `sessionAttributes`, you can indicate the properties to load into the user object in session.
-It is a liste of properties separated by a comma.
+It is a list of properties separated by a comma.

 ```ini